 Kakigori is shaved ice.
 It is typically associated with festivals stalls or food vans at events.
 However, in recent years there has been an increase in cafes or restaurants that specialise in kakigori.
 Kore ga kakigori is one such place, a kakigori cafe just outside the tourist district of Kawagoe, beside city hall.
 It only opened last year and within days of it opening was already enjoying acclaim.
+Update 2021: the shop is currently opened for business, but please do check the website for any last minute changes on account of the Coronavirus and / or State of Emergency.

 I had heard of “Korekaki”, the abbreviated name, the increasingly famous shaved ice cafe, within a week of its opening.
 I got down there pronto.
 However, as I am not good with queues, and in the summer a queue there always is, it took me months to finally taste it.
 We went this past Autumn (2018) on a school day when I knew there would be less people and I am really glad we did.